CubeSpawn/cs_tb_prototype/README.md

 This is parts of 3 tb packages, which it is hoped can be folded into a single metapackage for CubeSpawn I left it intact to the degree there is a Turtlebot 3 still in it for now, until I master the concepts of feeding signals from a keyboard or other sources for dynamic interaction with the CubeSpawn centric robots.

-after getting your ROS install in place with the instruction above.

-clone the CubeSpawn test packages:
+Ater getting your ROS install in place with the instruction above. clone the CubeSpawn test packages:

 $ cd ~/catkin_ws/src